Kelvinskell/newsread/README.md

 This service runs on port 5002.

 # Usage
+**This project is still in the pipelines and not yet ready for production.**

 # Contributions
 This is an open source, active project with an MIT License.